A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 \subsubsection{Working Memory}

 In the LLM-based agent setting, the core goal of working memory~\citep{baddeley2020working} is to maintain and manipulate task-relevant state under strict online capacity constraints, such that multi-step reasoning and action can proceed without interruption.
 Since LLMs are inherently stateless, working memory provides the mechanism through which such state is explicitly carried and updated across interaction steps.
+Beyond serving as a passive buffer, working memory management is itself increasingly treated as an adaptive capability of the agent: rather than relying solely on hand-designed truncation or summarization heuristics, recent agents learn from their own interaction experience how to curate what enters and remains in the active context, making working memory a direct object of agent self-evolution~\citep{gao2025survey}.